east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 			<script src="~/js/my-script.js?v=@Model.ClientFileVersion"></script>
 		}

-6. Add configuration for the template elements.
+6. Add configuration for the template elements and exception handling.
 For example, if you are using `appsettings.json` for configuration:

    		{
 	  	  "Escc.EastSussexGovUK": {